signalfx/tracing-examples/docs/early-access/README.md

 Akin to our approach for metrics instrumentation, SignalFx intends to remain as instrumentation-agnostic as possible, leveraging open-source and open standards for client-side tracing instrumentation and wire formats.
-We intend to ingest spans in Zipkin's v2 JSON format in the Early Access Program and add support for Jaeger's wire format, OpenCensus, and AWS X-Ray later in the year.
+We intend to ingest spans in Zipkin's JSON formats (both v1 and v2) in the Early Access Program and add support for Jaeger's wire format, OpenCensus, and AWS X-Ray later in the year.
 We've developed a normalized data model to ingest & represent different formats so you can use SignalFx to provide powerful real-time data exploration